 Rhode Island legislators passed a broad ban against so-called “assault weapons” last week, prohibiting the sale of a variety of popular semi-auto guns.

-Under the new provision, firearms that meet certain requirements would be prohibited from being sold in the state – though gun owners already in possession of banned guns would be allowed to keep them.
+Under the new provision, firearms that meet certain requirements will be prohibited from being sold in the state – though gun owners already in possession of banned guns would be allowed to keep them.

 Semi-automatic centerfire rifles holding more than 10 rounds in a fixed magazine or ones that can accept detachable magazines with a larger capacity, paired with one of the six other features listed, would be banned.
 Those features include: